 3 directions of prediction

 - Data Scientist – analysts of Big Data.
 This creates the possibility of using analytic predictive methods created by SAP on the premises and, at the same time, for the use of statistical knowledge.
 Analysts also use automatic prediction libraries to accelerate the research process.
-For example, they can use the SAP Analytics Cloud in the first place to check that the predictive model used there shows interesting relationships and then build their own predictive model of higher quality.
+For example, they can use Big Data and the SAP Analytics Cloud in the first place to check that the predictive model used there shows interesting relationships.
+Then they can build their own predictive model of higher quality.

 - Business users – depending on the experience and skills of analytic users, they may use automatic prediction models and visualise data delivered from various systems.
 On their basis, users may draw conclusions and make more adequate business decisions.

-- R language programmers – prediction embedded in business applications that helps to expand the scope of analytics and to create advanced visualisations useful in an analysis.
+- R language programmers – prediction embedded in business applications that help to expand the scope of analytics and to create advanced visualisations useful in analysis.